jungyoo311/Visual-Inertial-Odometry/README.md

 ![flowchart](assets/VINS-FUSION-FLOWCHART.jpg)

 ## What it does
-Benchmarks the VINS-Fusion algorithm for high-accuracy state estimation using public autonomous driving datasets.
+Augmenting the VINS-Fusion algorithm with learning-based Feature Selection and Adaptive NMS

 ## How I built
 I implemented a five-step ROS2 pipeline based on VINS-Fusion to process sensor data and generate an optimized trajectory for evaluation.